 Credit memos reduce invoice and account balances.
 By applying one or more credit memos to invoices with positive balances, you can reduce the invoice balances in the same way that applying a payment to an invoice.

 Debit memos increase the amount a customer owes.
 It is a separate document from the invoice.
 Debit memos can be used to correct undercharging on an invoice or to levy ad hoc charges outside the context of a subscription.
 Just like an invoice, debit memo balances can be settled by applying either a payment or a credit memo.

-Credit and debit memos provide detailed justification of the amount stated on the memo.
+Credit and debit memos provide a detailed justification of the amount stated on the memo.
 You can use the memos to adjust invoices at a line item level and provide your customers with memo documents to track billing changes.

 You might need to issue credit and debit memos under any of the following situations: